bjt-user/Linux/arch_linux/pkgbuild.md

 #### makedepends

 > makedepends (array)
-> An array of packages this package depends on to build but are not needed at runtime.
+> An array of packages this package depends on to build but are NOT needed at runtime.
 > Packages in this list follow the same format as depends.

 Example: